 It is the responsibility of the enrolled student to drop their class(es) online through Self-Service or by submitting a "Drop Card" at the Admissions and Records Office no later than the last day to drop a class without a "W", as specified in the Registration Calendar.
-Classes dropped by the deadline date to receive a refund of fees will automatically be refunded and the amount of the refund is based on the number of units dropped.
+For class cancellations and classes dropped by "Last Day to drop with a refund", a student's enrollment and tuition fees will be adjusted accordingly once the cancellation or drop has been processed.
 Refunds for students who have received a Credit Waiver or CA College Promise Grant Fee Waiver to help pay the enrollment fee will be returned to the appropriate district account.
-Canceled classes are refunded automatically.
 Please note that late-starting classes will have a different refund date.
 For more information, contact the Cashier's Office at (707) 256-7188.